 Hedge Funds Formation, Regulation and Compliance

-Please see our recent whitepaper, Forming a Hedge Fund or other Private Investment Fund: A Top 10 List for the Entrepreneurial Fund Manager.
-In it you will find a roadmap for entrepreneurial fund managers which aims to identify and discuss the top 10 areas of attention/concern relevant to a fund launch.
+Parker MacIntyre attorney Tom Zagorsky has created a helpful whitepaper entitled Forming a Hedge Fund or other Private Investment Fund: A Top 10 List for the Entrepreneurial Fund Manager.
+We intended this whitepaper to be a road map for prospective fund managers to use to anticipate and address the top 10 areas of concern in connection with a fund launch.